gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Considerations on Key Management {#key-management-considerations}

-When the Association is in PROTECTION INITILIZATION state, in-band key management MAY use SCTP user messages with the SCTP-DTLS PPID (see
-{{iana-payload-protection-id}}) for message transfer that will be sent unencrypted.
+When the Association is in PROTECTION INITILIZATION state, in-band key management MAY use SCTP user messages with the SCTP-DTLS PPID value = 4242 (see {{iana-payload-protection-id}}) for message transfer that will be sent unencrypted.

 When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached